 Sahil Anand

 Sahil Anand is an Indian actor, best known for Tamil cinema.
-Sahil Anand began their career in 2012.
+Sahil Anand began their career in 2012 and has been a prominent figure in the industry for over 14 years.
 With 30 credits to their name, Sahil Anand remains one of the most prolific and celebrated talents in the industry.
 An emerging voice in Tamil cinema, Sahil Anand is already attracting significant attention for their distinctive work.

 Career Milestones